-I recently attended my eldest niece’s birthday party.
-Surrounded by family, she opened gifts and we were all treated to ice cream and homemade cake.
-Beforehand, my sister told me that Hannah had requested a chocolate sheet cake, but what we were served was not the spongey, thick, bright-buttercream-flower covered “sheet cake” like you’d see at the grocery store.
+A few years ago, for my niece’s birthday party, my sister told me that The Birthday Girl had requested a chocolate sheet cake, but what we were served was not the spongey, thick, bright-buttercream-flower covered “sheet cake” like something you’d see at the grocery store.
 This was a totally different animal.
-This kind of “sheet” cake, also known as a “poke” cake, is a thin, dense, moist cake baked in a large thin sheet-pan, then holes are poked into it and hot icing is poured over, soaking into the holes.
+This kind of sheet cake, also known as a poke cake, is a thin, dense, moist cake baked in a large thin sheet-pan, then holes are poked into it and hot icing is poured over, soaking into the holes.
 The resulting treat is sweet, velvety, and oh, so rich.
 This cake is simple to make and is finished quite quickly since you don’t have to wait for it to cool before icing.
 Because it’s a favorite flavor of mine, I decided to make a coconut poke cake and I think you’re going to love the result.

 Here’s what you’ll need:

 - 2 c. plus 2 T. all-purpose flour

 - 2 c. sugar

 - ½ c. butter